 Unfortunately, some people assume that camping is about boredom, boring food and being uncomfortable.
 This is not how it has to be.
-You can enjoy your trip and avoid bugs if you take time to create a proper plan.
+You can enjoy your trip and avoid bugs if you travel in off road camper trailers and take time to create a proper plan.
 Read on to find out more.

 Camping is definitely a fun time, but there might also be uninvited guests at your campsite.
 Who are these guests?
 Bugs!
 This is their environment and they like camping, too.
 Make sure you have bugged repellent with you to tell them to stay at their own campsite or to go visit other campers who weren’t quite as prepared as you were.

 When you pack up your camp site to go home, leave a few logs and some kindling for the next camping group that comes along.
 If you have ever arrived at your site after dark, you know how tough it can be to find firewood!
 It’s a very nice pay-it-forward gesture that will probably help out more than you can imagine.

 If you’d like to prevent mosquito bites, but want to avoid using harsh chemicals, use an orange peel instead.
 Rub the orange peel over exposed areas of the skin, such as the neck, arms, face and legs to naturally repel mosquitoes.
 Not only will the orange peels feel better on your skin than traditional repelling chemicals, but they will smell better, too!

 Get a big enough tent to fit everyone and gear properly.
 That makes it easier for everyone to have a comfy time while they’re asleep and moving around when they have to get up in the dead of night.

 If your canteen is beginning to smell musty, you can give it a good cleaning with baking soda.
 Place a little bit of water in your canteen, and then add three tablespoons of baking soda.
 Shake gently, let it sit for sixty minutes, and then rinse with water.
 Your canteen will be refreshingly clean!